openmls/openmls/book/src/user_manual/add_members.md

 {{#include ../../../openmls/tests/book_code.rs:propose_add}}
 ```

-In this case the the function returns an `MlsMessageOut` that needs to be fanned out to existing group members.
+In this case, the function returns an `MlsMessageOut` that needs to be fanned out to existing group members.